 The bottom line is that an employee should not assume that an employer has an unrestricted right to lay off employees and, in fact, being laid off may be viewed as an unjust removal of employees’ rights to economic support.

-During the leave, the timelines for temporary layoffs as set out under the ESA do not apply as employees are considered to be on a job-protected leave and not a temporary layoff.
-This leave applies during the duration of the COVID-19 Period, which is expected to end on July 3, 2021.
-Beginning on July 4, 2021, treatment of legislation in relation to temporary layoffs and constructive dismissals will resume as previously applied before COVID-19.
+During the leave, the timelines for temporary layoffs as set out under the Employment Standards Act, 2000 do not apply as employees are considered to be on a job-protected leave and not a temporary layoff.
+This leave applies during the duration of the COVID-19 Period, which is expected to end on January 1, 2022.
+Beginning on January 2, 2022, treatment of legislation in relation to temporary layoffs and constructive dismissals will resume as previously applied before COVID-19.

 Finally, and assuming a layoff is deemed to be legal, if an employer does not return the employee to work within the timeframe allowed for under the law in the relevant province (and comply with any other conditions relating to the layoff) then the employer automatically becomes liable for termination pay.

 If you have concerns regarding your employer and how they have handled your employment during COVID-19, or if you believe you have been wrongfully dismissed or any other questions, please contact Toronto employment lawyers, Sultan Lawyers at 416-214-5111 or via email at firstname.lastname@example.org.